Skip to main content

 Joseph Priestley Collection

-The Joseph Priestley collection was presented to the College by George Thacher (1754-1824), a Bowdoin Overseer from 1806 to 1818, and a stuanch Unitarian.
-The collection includes more than 125 volumes of the works of 18th-century Anglo-American theologian, scientist, and eduator Joseph Priestley.
+The Joseph Priestley collection was presented to the College by George Thacher (1754-1824), a Bowdoin Overseer from 1806 to 1818, and a staunch Unitarian.
+The collection includes more than 125 volumes of the works of 18th-century Anglo-American theologian, scientist, and educator Joseph Priestley.
 First and subsequent editions of most of his writings are present, including his Defenses of Unitarianism (1788), Institutes of Natural and Revealed Religion (1782), and Familiar Lectures (1790).
-A card catalog of the collection is available in the Reading Room.
+Some materials are cataloged online, while a card catalog of the collection is available in the Reading Room.

 Maine Collection